Welcome to today's edition of the Rush 24-7 podcast.

 Have you ever thought about why this is?

-Why is it that uh airplane crashes actually are rare compared to other accidents that claim people's lives?
+Why is it that airplane crashes actually are rare compared to other accidents that claim people's lives?

 I've always said if you really want to ban death, if you really want to cut down on the number of deaths, then ban the wheel.

-The automobile is responsible, or automobiles are involved in more deaths than smoking cigarettes, playing in the NFL, any number of things.
+The automobile is responsible, or automobiles are involved, in more deaths than smoking cigarettes, playing in the NFL, any number of things.

-And yet there's never even the slightest consideration given to banning the wheel, because it's entirely impractical.
+And yet there's never even the slightest consideration given to banning the wheel because it's entirely impractical.

 And yet so many more people die as the result of wheels being used ever since they've been invented.

-And it just it it's fascinating to me.
+And it just, it's fascinating to me.

-I you know what I think part of it is?
+You know what I think part of it is?

 I think part of it is rooted in the fact that even people who claim to not be afraid of flying still think it's a really unnatural thing to do.

-And so a a plane crash reminds them of how unnatural an act getting in a fuselage or a tube and heading up five miles in the air is.
+And so a plane crash reminds them of how unnatural an act getting in a fuselage or a tube and heading up five miles in the air is.

 Whereas getting in a car, you're already on the ground.